cs6006/cs6006.github.io/content/blog/second.md

     The average computer does not actually allow you to count that high: it wants to save a good chunk of its signals for stuff besides numbers.
-    For instance, it needs a unique signal for `+`, for `-`, for each letter of the Roman alphabet, for each letter of _every other_ alphabet, for each emoji, and so on.
+    For instance, it needs a unique signal for the symbol `+`, for `?`, for each letter of the Roman alphabet, for each letter of _every other_ alphabet, for each emoji, and so on.
     Even after allowing only a limited number of signals for numbers, we can still count pretty high: the largest number my machine will (easily) let me count to is 4611686018427387903.

 2. _What about negative numbers?_

-    _In the example I assumed we only wanted positive numbers, so I chose to use my three digits to count from 0 to 7.
+    In the example I assumed we only wanted positive numbers, so I chose to use my three digits to count from 0 to 7.
-    When we know we'll need negative numbers, the standard practice is to use the same signals to instead mean:_
+    When we know we'll need negative numbers, the standard practice is to use the same signals to instead mean:

 <center>